jakekiernan/distributed_docker/README.md

 # distributeddocker
-A distributed system of docker nodes with load balancer and node.js services.
+A distributed system of docker containers with a load balancer and node.js workers.

-This network includes a load balancer that distributes work to three node.js workers.
-Nodes can be added, and the logic of the load balancer and work done by the nodes can be build out within their respective directories.
-Simulated latency of 0-3 secconds has been built into the workers.
+This network includes a load balancer that distributes work to three node.js services.
+A simulated latency of 0-3 secconds has been built into the workers.
+The logic of the load balancer and work done by the nodes can be build out within their respective directories.
+Nodes can be added.

 To start: run `docker-compose up`.